juliangut/slim-routing/README.md

 ### Annotations

-_Annotations are deprecated and will be removed eventually.
-Use Attribute mapping when possible_
+__Annotations are deprecated and will be removed eventually.
+Use Attribute mapping when possible__.

 You need to require Doctrine's annotation package